So, you’re running an online business.

 Fixing this can often be as simple as rewording your title tag or meta description.
 However, tweaking your webpage is sometimes also necessary.
 It depends on the information you want to deliver.

-12. Each page to focus on a single topic
+12. A Dublin copywriter will ensure that each page will focus on a single topic

 Imagine a conversation with your best friend who’s got back from holiday.

 They’re so excited to tell you how great the hotel was.
 The problems they had at the airport…the tour you just have to take…how they weren’t sure about the food…but loved the open spaces…

 It’s the same with a webpage that’s not focused on a single topic.

 Of course, your home page is a little different.
 It’s a more general introduction to what you do, why your better than everyone else and what they should do next.

 But for the rest of your website, one page, one topic.